opesnoir/jubilee-budgetapp-final/README.md

 1. Make sure Java 17 and Maven are installed on your system.
 2. Clone the repository to your local machine.
 3. Navigate to the main project directory.
+4. Update the PostgreSQL database configuration in the application.properties file located in the src/main/resources directory.
+Set the spring.datasource.url property to jdbc:postgresql://localhost:5432/jubilee-final (assuming your PostgreSQL database is running on port 5432).
-4. Run the command mvn spring-boot:run to start the application.
+5. Run the command mvn spring-boot:run to start the application.
-5. The application will now be running at http://localhost:8080.
+6. The application will now be running at http://localhost:8080 (assuming your PostgreSQL database is configured to run on port 5432).

 # Nederlands